 Paper flowers are big.
 REALLY big, if you're talking with Tiffanie Turner.
-The artist, author and workshop instructor has captured the attention of museums and galleries, and the hearts of thousands of Instagram fans, with her extraordinary larger-than-life paper blooms.
+The artist, author, workshop instructor and subject of our series Spark has captured the attention of museums and galleries, and the hearts of thousands of Instagram fans, with her extraordinary larger-than-life paper blooms .
 We took a few minutes to learn more about the mind behind those perfect (and sometimes not-so-perfect) petals.

 It was very decisively done.
 I've always wanted to be an artist in some form or another, and I knew how miserable I would feel if I started taking the kinds of orders where I'd be making the same thing over and over.
 I said no to many opportunities in order to keep breaking barriers and showing that paper flowers are more than just décor.

 It can be risky to focus all your work on such a specific subject and medium, but you've been hugely successful.
 How did you know it was going to work?